 We protect you against catastrophic out-of-pocket expenses for covered services.
-With the High Option plan, after your copayments for covered medical and prescription drugs total \$5,000 for Self Only, or \$10,000 for Self Plus One or for Self and Family.
+With the High Option plan, after your copayments for covered medical and prescription drugs total \$5,000 for Self Only, or \$10,000 for Self Plus One or Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
 For the Standard Option plan, you do not have to pay any more when your copayments for covered medical and prescription drugs total \$6,500 for Self Only, or \$13,000 for Self Plus One or Self and Family enrollment.
 The maximum annual limitation on cost sharing listed under Self Only of \$5,000 for the High Option plan and \$6,500 for the Standard Option plan applies to each individual, regardless of whether the individual is enrolled in Self Only, Self Plus One, or Self and Family.